hyosung11/Launch-School/Courses/journal.md

 20:26 The trial run of the demo went well with Louis and I feel good about my preparation before the actual demo tomorrow.
 Time to do a little coding now.

 21:16 End studying for tonight.

+## 20220218 금요일

+08:25 After study session with Alex and I booked my interview assessment for Monday, February 28 at 11:00 AM EST.

+12:27 Do I grind out more problems, or take a break after my demo interview?